 For a natural aquatic area, construct a timber cage with organic soil as the substrate and a pond liner.
 To make climbing easier, slope the sand in the direction of the pond.
 Add pebbles, branches, logs, dried leaves, and even oyster shells to the habitat to improve it further.

-2. Tub Pond Turtle Habitat
+2. Pond Turtle Habitat

-Materials | Turtle tub, aquatic plants, filter, coconut fiber, wire net, etc. |
+Materials | turtle tub for pond, aquatic plants, filter, coconut fiber, wire net, etc. |

 Difficulty level | Moderate |